 Turning her attentions closer to home, Sousan began to research tribal communities in the U.S. and Canada.
 In her Harvard doctoral dissertation, From Wasteland to Homeland: Trauma and the Renewal of Indigenous Peoples and their Communities, supervised by Nobel Laureate in Economics Amartya Sen, she describes how unresolved collective trauma contributes to keeping individuals and their communities stuck in generational cycles of poverty and violence, and how some have broken through by undergoing healing and exercising leadership.

 Having plumbed the depths of trauma, Sousan has also trained in positive psychology and non-traditional modalities to bring a deeper understanding of what it takes for individuals and cultures to become healthy, resilient, and innovative.
 She offers talks and workshops, coaching and consultation for individuals and organizations internationally so that they can create from a place of expanded possibility and wellbeing.

-Sousan currently lives in the Washington D.C. area where you might find her riding her bike or writing at her favorite spot at the National Cathedral.
+Sousan currently lives in the Washington D.C. area, and before the pandemic, you might have found her riding her bike or writing at her favorite spot at the National Cathedral or Caffe Amouri in Vienna, VA.
 She has two beautiful children, David and Ariana.